-You can add animated buttons to your emails, but they should be mobile friendly as well.
+You can add animated buttons to your emails or email survey platform, but they should be mobile friendly as well.
 It’s shameful to invest your time in crafting a wonderful email and then destroying it with one mistake.

 Tip # 5: Split-Test Your Email

 Email campaigns have always been a great way to market your business.

 It may be possible that you have already built up clients, and it is easier to retain customers than it is to get new ones.

 Remember, practice makes perfect.
 You have to practice, test, and then try again to get the best results.